Table of contents

 Pros of SLAppForge Sigma

-For fans of Python and Flask I can not mention Zeappa Framework.
-It makes it super easy to build and deploy serverless, event-driven Python applications using AWS Lambda + API Gateway.
+For fans of Python and Flask, I can not mention Zeappa Framework.
+It is easy to build and deploy serverless, event-driven Python applications using AWS Lambda + API Gateway.

-Basically you need only 3 commands to be able to deploy Zappa project: install, init and deploy.
+You need only three commands to be able to deploy the Zappa project: install, init and deploy.
 That’s it.
-This Framework supports rollbacks, scheduling, logs tailing, remote function invocation, SSL certificates for custom domains and much more.
+This Framework supports rollbacks, scheduling, logs tailing, remote function invocation, SSL certificates for custom domains, and more.

 Pros of Zappa